slieb74/sql-intro-to-join-statements-lab-nyc-career-ds-062518/README.md

 # Introduction to JOIN Statements Lab

-In this lab we will practice writing JOIN statements to write queries across two tables.
+In this lab we will practice writing JOIN statements to query across two tables.
 The tables will be associated through a "has many" and "belongs to" relationship.

 ## Objectives